 You should investigate all the possible career paths you are considering.
-Take advantage of the Careers Fair to gather valuable information, consider new paths and have your questions answered by the experts.
+Take advantage of all the available resources such as Unifrog, the Taster Sessions, the Resources Folder and speak to professionals, in order to gather valuable information, opening up your horizons to consider new paths and have your questions answered.